markusstraub/radlkarte/README.md

 ## Notes

-### Pending Usability Improvements
+### Known Bugs
 - Arrows in wrong size on fast zoom (synchronization issue of rendering method that is called more than once I fear)
 - On Chrome/Android you need to double-tap on symbols to see the popup.
 Safari/iPhone works.

+### Future Ideas
 - Describe layer-switching & opencyclemap legend? explicitly show cycleways somehow (user request hotjar)?
 - Make problem-POIs hidable in layer switcher

-### Future Ideas
 - Optional overlays for cycling-POIs
   - bike sharing stations (Citybike + Nextbike),
   - bicycle shops